Georgia sports teams and major companies such as Coca-Cola and Delta Air Lines condemn new state voting law

 “We had been telling them it was a horrible Jim Crow bill for weeks, and they were just ignoring it,” said Cliff Albright, the organization’s co-founder and executive director. "‘Now that you’ve seen the light and now that you agree with us that it’s a horrible bill, you can actually call for them to repeal it.”

 A letter signed by 72 Black business executives called on companies to fight similar bills propelled by Republican lawmakers in 43 states after Georgia’s law was passed, the New York Times reported.
+Late Wednesday, Google’s senior vice-president of global affairs, Kent Walker, tweeted that he was “concerned about efforts to restrict voting at a local level" and tweeted support of the John Lewis Voting Rights Advancement Act, a federal bill that would oversee jurisdictional voting changes.

 And two Atlanta sports teams — the Falcons professional football team and the Hawks basketball team — issued statements about the bill within the past day.